Discover our special trees

 The leaves are straight, small needles with a pointed tip, and coloured dark green above and green-grey below.
 They grow in two rows on either side of each twig.
 Unlike many other conifers, the common yew does not actually bear its seeds in a cone.
 Instead, each seed is enclosed in a red, fleshy, berry-like structure known as an aril which is open at the tip.
 The bark is reddish-brown with purple tones, and peeling.
 Interesting fact: Yew trees contain the highly poisonous taxane alkaloids that have been developed as anti-cancer drugs.
 Eating just a few leaves can make a small child severely ill and fatalities have occurred.

 From the yew tree, follow the path along an open glade with views to the south over the farmland of the Wootton estate.
 You will come to a fork in the path: take the right fork.
-Around here you will see marker 13 for sweet chestnut.
+Around here you will see some sweet chestnut trees.
 The sweet chestnut is thought to have been introduced to the British Isles by the Romans but today can be found throughout Britain in woods and copses, especially in parts of southern England.

 Sweet chestnut (castanea satvia)